TimOrtel/GRPC-Kotlin-Multiplatform/readme.md

 ```

 ## Example Implementation
-See an example implementation of an Android app and an iOS app in the `example` folder.
+See an example implementation of an Android app and an iOS app in the `examples` folder.

-## Roadmap
-- Support all proto data types

 ## Building locally
 To build the native targets locally, you will need to have rust installed on your local machine.
 Once setup, you can run the following Gradle commands: